Shilpasrii/Employee-Attendance-Management-System-/README.md

 # Employee Management System Using Python and MySQL

 Manage employee records efficiently with this Employee Management System, a Python program backed by a MySQL database.
-This system offers essential functions for adding, displaying, updating, promoting, removing, and searching for employee records.
+This system offers essential functions for adding, displaying, updating, promoting, removing and searching for the employee records.

 ## Table of Contents